free5gc/free5GLabs/lab3/README.md

 ## Listening Address

-Listening Address the IP address and port used by a server to listen for connections from clients.
+Listening Address is the IP address and port used by a server to listen for connections from clients.
 These addresses and ports are used to accept requests from clients. ex: 192.168.100.101:12345

 In free5GC, each NF (Network Function) has its own listening addresses used to receive and process requests sent by other NFs.